CO Criminal Defense Lawyer Defending Charges Throughout All of Western Colorado

 What is the biggest mistake I can make in a criminal case?

-By far the biggest mistake you can make, other than attempting to represent yourself, is not hiring a Colorado criminal defense lawyer fast enough.
+By far the biggest mistake you can make, other than attempting to represent yourself, is not hiring a Colorado criminal defense attorney fast enough.
 You may miss critical deadlines (such as the deadline to apply for a DUI driver’s license suspension hearing), and you will force your attorney to hastily prepare your case.

 What is deferred sentencing?